 In addition to all the important documents, it also includes things like “letters to your children” and other emotional components you likely never would have thought to include on your own – I know I wouldn’t have, anyway!

-Aside from all of the reasons we discussed above, having a family emergnecy binder has asisitonal benefits as well!
+Aside from all of the reasons we discussed above, having a family emergency binder has additional benefits as well.

 Compiling an ICE Binder will ensure all important info is organized and contained in one place for easy access come tax season, purchasing a home, or you need to file an insurance claim.

-I hope I’ve (or at least the trainwreck that is 2020 has) convinced you that creating an emergenc binder asap is just a good decision any way you look at it.
+I hope I’ve (or at least the trainwreck that is 2020 has) convinced you that creating a family emergency binder ASAP is just a good decision any way you look at it.